 However, entrepreneurship is about investors, shareholders and business planning too.
 So it’s important to venture into business with a clear idea of how you will make money from your idea and how you will make this a viable business investment for those prepared to invest in you.

 For Joni and Jude, they’ve been able to do just that.
 In just two years, Playmob has raised almost $900k for charity, while growing the business eight times year-on-year.
 Jude has also recently been named one of ‘The Ones to Watch in 2015’ by Sir Richard Branson.

 Meanwhile, off the back of WOTB success, Joni has been working on a new venture.
 Sourceabl, the world’s first digital advertising platform connecting the growing market of women running small businesses with the freelancers and companies who want to provide business products and services to them.
-Sourceabl went live on 8th March – International Women’s Day 2015.
+Sourceabl (external link) went live on 8th March – International Women’s Day 2015.